wind57/dax-technical-test/README.md

 When executing the JAR, the server must begin listening on a chosen port (this can be hardcoded).
 The server must then support multiple client connections, and the implementation of the protocol specified above.
 There is no need for this cache to be persisted between restarts.

-You may use whatever network stack you are familiar with, the important part is implementing the protocol without using HTTP (or any other pre-packaged solution).

 ### The client must support the following